dabblelab/gptanswers-nextjs/README.md

 ## Question and comments

-If you have questions or comments, please post them on the [OpenAI Community Topic](https://community.openai.com/t/getting-started-with-the-openai-api-and-node-js-javascript/223) for this project, or on the [GitHub Discussions](https://github.com/dabblelab/gptanswers-node/discussions) page for this code.
+If you have questions or comments, please post them on the [Exploring GPT-3 Discord Server](https://discord.gg/Xptpz7JyWy) or in the [GitHub Issues](https://github.com/dabblelab/gptanswers-nextjs/issues) page for this repository.
 Thanks so much!